JRahul11/Early-Warning-System/README.md

-# Traveller's Early Warning system
+# Traveller's Early Warning System

 Background: Frequent travellers suffering from various medical conditions find it difficult to keep watch on their medical routine and either miss dosages, or are